yuvalwiz/copy-file-anywhere/README.md

 ## Features

-This extension provides four commands to copy files:
+This extension provides six commands to copy files:

 **Heredoc Method:**
 Uses a Heredoc, great for smaller text files. **Note**: will append a newline.
 - **Heredoc: wrap current file → script** - Generates a command that'll copy to a file named `script`.
 - **Heredoc: wrap current file → custom path** - Prompts you for a custom output path.
+- **Heredoc: wrap current file → filename** - Uses the current file's name as the target.

 **Base64 Method:**
 Uses base64, target shell must have the `base64` tool installed.
 - **Base64: copy current file → script**
 - **Base64: copy current file → custom path**
+- **Base64: copy current file → filename**

 ### How it works
 The extensin copies to following to your clipboard.